- North America has two of the world's three largest countries by area.

 - Around 9% of Canada's surface area is occupied by lakes.

 - Cuba is the largest Caribbean country in North America.

 North America is located in the Northern Hemisphere.
-The subcontinent borders the Caribbean Sea, Arctic Ocean, Pacific Ocean, Atlantic Ocean, and South America.
-The total area is 9.5 million square miles, accounting for 4.8% of the total earth surface.
-North America is ranked third in terms of vastness after Asia and Africa.
+It borders the Caribbean Sea, Arctic Ocean, Pacific Ocean, Atlantic Ocean, and South America.
+The total area of North America is 9.5 million square miles, accounting for 4.8% of the total earth surface.
+North America is the third largest continent in the world by land area, after Africa and Asia.
 The continent is home to over 579 million people, making it the fourth-most populous continent in the world.
-There are 23 independent countries and many other dependent territories.
-The land surface of North America is dominated by Canada, United States, Greenland, and Mexico.

 The Largest Countries in North America

 |17||Antigua And Barbuda||442||171||Caribbean|